 Damaged Plumbing: although it’s rare for this to be the main cause of leaky faucet, it happens from time to time.
 Broken pipes or fittings can develop cracks which tend to leak down into the area underneath the sink.
 But if the broken part is directly connected to the faucet, it could cause it to drip every now and then.

 If any of these circumstances seem to be the reason your faucet is dripping, we’re here to help!
-Call on the expert plumbers at Uptown.
+Call on the expert plumbers at Hero Plumbing, Heating & Cooling.
 After all, we are the leak detection experts in the Twin Cities - St. Paul area.